Zengxiang-Zhao/zengxiang-zhao.github.io/docs/nginx.md

 1. Access the client container : `docker exec -it react-flask-app_client_1 sh`
 2. Check the `error.log` or `access.log` to find out the reason.
 3. Most of the time, the error is that the api server cannot be found.
-Then you can try using `curl -i http://aip:5003/testUri` to test whether the proxy_pass is correct in the ngixn
+Then you can try using `curl -i http://aip:5003/testUri` to test whether the proxy_pass is correct in the nginx configuration file..

 # [How to solve the proxy pass issue](https://stackoverflow.com/questions/38375588/nginx-reverse-proxy-to-heroku-fails-ssl-handshake)